homerlabs/repo/dev/FoodOrderSimulator/README.md

 #  Order Delivery Simulator

 This program simulates a food order delivery system with a non-trival shelf storage algorithm.
-Solved the Reader/Writer problem with regards to the ordersDict held by each Shelf through the use of a sequential queue.
+Solved the Reader/Writer problem with regards to the ordersDict held by each Shelf through the use of a semaphore.

 Just run from Xcode and make adjustments to the simulator constants (orderCreationRate, deliveryTimeRange, and ShelfCapacities).
 Can control verbose debugging from the application window.
 This was useful when app wouldn't finish because moved orders never fired their deliveryTimer.